Vietnam.vn - Nền tảng quảng bá Việt Nam

 Real president Florentino Perez (left) and Barca president Joan Laporta (right), the heads of the Super League project, at a recent meeting.
 Photo: EFE

 In addition, the Super League also asked UEFA to compensate for the loss of television copyright revenue.
 According to the league's calculations, they have lost at least 30% of their profits and could increase to 90% depending on the quality of the matches in the new tournament.
 According to the current plan, the Super League will be held in the 2025-2026 season.
-In total, the Super League estimates the loss of television copyright revenue at between 880 million and 1.5 billion USD.
+In total, the Super League estimates the loss of revenue from television copyright at between 880 million and 1.5 billion USD.

-The final loss that the Super League mentions is in the commercial value.
+The final loss that the Super League mentions is in terms of commercial value.
 Accordingly, the league calculates that the sponsorship contribution would be at least 10% higher than it is now if UEFA had not affected it.
 Combined with stadium ticket sales, the compensation that the Super League is asking for is up to 3.8 billion USD.

-However, in December last year, UEFA was ruled by the European Court of Justice that it had no right to ban the Super League because it would violate EU antitrust laws.
+However, in December last year, UEFA was ruled by the European Court of Justice that they had no right to ban the Super League because it would violate EU antitrust laws.
 At the time, Ceferin teased that the Super League would only involve Real and Barca.
 But recently, Barca president Joan Laporta said that 15 clubs were ready to join the Super League.

 The A22 Super League organizers then announced a new format with 64 teams participating and divided into three divisions.
 The Star League and Gold League both have 16 teams, divided into two groups.
 The Blue League has 32 teams, divided into four groups.
 The group stage will be played in a round-robin format with home and away matches.